Madison High School (Idaho)

 Madison High School is a three-year public secondary school in Rexburg, Idaho, the county seat of Madison County.
 It is the only traditional high school in the Madison School District #321, which includes Rexburg and the majority of the county.
 The school colors are red, white, and gray, and the mascot is a bobcat.

 Athletics

-Madison competes in athletics in IHSAA Class 5A with the largest schools in the state.
-It is a member of the High Country Conference (5A) with Rigby, Thunder Ridge, and Highland of Pocatello.
+Madison competes in athletics in IHSAA Class 6A with the largest schools in the state.
+It is a member of the High Country Conference (6A) with Rigby, Thunder Ridge, and Highland of Pocatello and Canyon ridge.

-With one of the smaller enrollments in 5A, Madison has moved up or down in classification several times over the decades.
+With one of the smaller enrollments in 6A, Madison has moved up or down in classification several times over the decades.
 The Bobcats have won a number of state championships in both boys and girls sports.

 The 2012 football team went undefeated (12-0) to win its seventh state football title, its first in Class 5A, defeating Coeur d'Alene High School 37–30 at Holt Arena in Pocatello, Idaho.